This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Ingredients

-- 2 tsp date syrup (or light brown sugar)
+- 2 tsp light brown sugar (or date syrup)

 - 1 double shot espresso

-- 1 cup milk of choice to fill
+- milk of choice to fill (about 1 cup)

 Instructions

-- In a glass, pour the date syrup (or brown sugar).
-Prepare the espresso and pour it into the glass.
-The heat will melt the date syrup or brown sugar.2 tsp date syrup (or light brown sugar), 1 double shot espresso
+- Prepare the glass: In a glass, pour the brown sugar (or date syrup).
+Prepare the espresso and add it to the glass.
+The heat will melt the date syrup or brown sugar.2 tsp light brown sugar (or date syrup), 1 double shot espresso

-- After 30 seconds, fill the glass with ice cubes.
-Place a lid on top and shake for 30-60 seconds.1 cup ice cubes
+- Shake: After 30 seconds, fill the glass with ice cubes.
+Place a lid on top and shake for 10-20 seconds.1 cup ice

-- Remove the lid and pour in any milk of your choice.
-Serve and enjoy!1 cup milk of choice
+- Serve: Remove the lid and pour in any milk of your choice.
+Serve and enjoy!milk of choice

 Hi Kaleb,